lbain/lucybain/source/blog/2015/05-02-css-box-model.md

   Content box
 </div>

 Go ahead and check out the CSS and HTML used to make the above.
-It's all inline right there so you can see I’m not doing anything tricky.
+It’s all inline right there so you can see I’m not doing anything tricky.

-Ok, to start with, we have a thick black line that's exactly 150px wide.
-That's your ruler.
+Ok, to start with, we have a thick black line that’s exactly 150px wide.
+That’s your ruler.
 Next we have a div with an orange border (10px), blue padding (20px), and pink for the content itself.
 The div’s width is set to 150px using `box-sizing: content-box`, but, as you can see, the whole div is much larger than the 150px ruler just above it.

 *How much bigger?*